 1. Kids' Beds

-Why haul a heavy crib or pack 'n' play when you can BYOB (build your own bed) instead?
+Why haul a heavy crib or bulky docking station when you can BYOB (build your own bed) instead?
 Create a baby crib or big-kid siesta spot using our BYOB Guide (and stay tuned for our Hotel Setup Tips) to make sure everyone can snooze, even in the same room.

 2. Too many diapers

-Bring enough for the trip, emergencies or long layovers.
+Bring enough for the trip, emergencies and long layovers.
 A day’s worth will do for shorter and overnight trips.
 Then either send more to your destination via Amazon or buy what you need when you arrive to save valuable space along the way.

 3. Heavy stroller